epicallan/epicallan.github.io/posts/2019-09-24-unifying-servant-server-error-responses.md

 Errors of `category A and B` have servant framework handling support, while Errors of `category C` seep through the Servant framework layer to the underlying server running your servant application such as the warp-wai server.

 The warp-wai server layer, unfortunately, doesn't have a way of passing `category C` errors to middleware for translation into a `custom error response` as one would expect.
-It instead offers ways in which we can customise the `warp server Settings` such that one can configure how to log and create server responses for `category C` errors
+It instead offers ways in which we can customise the `warp server Settings` such that one can configure how to log and create server responses for `category C` errors.

 The `warp-wai` server's stance is errors of `category C` must be handled at a framework level while Servant maintains that users should write handlers safe from such errors and possibly log and process them them within a warp-wai server settings if preferred.